 View GPX map at Ordnance Survey here (you can download it and upload to a GPX viewer on your phone, or just view the map on the link)

 Covered on Ordnance Survey Explorer 147 map

-Take the road (Station Road) to the village on leaving Shoreham station – if leaving by the main entrance turn right and right again (going down towards the valley floor).
-Take care on this road (especially with children) because there is no pavement, though the road is wide.
+From Shoreham station walk towards the village down Station Road.
+Take care on this road (especially with children) because there is no pavement.
 After about 200 metres you’ll see the Darent Valley Golf Club on your left.
 Take the footpath next to it (point 1 on the map above) and head south.
-This is the Darent Valley path.
+This is the Darent Valley Path.
 You will cross a couple of the fairways after a few metres so watch out for errant balls and golfers preparing for their oh-so-important next shot.
 You’ll have to wait if they are.
 Try not to shout ‘In the hole!’ or ‘You’re the man!’ as they hit it.
 That’s for Americans – we don’t do that sort of thing.
-A polite, subliminal cough might suffice if things have gone awry (they often do, this is a municipal course).
+A polite, subliminal cough might suffice if things have gone awry.
 Look out for some beautiful conifers astride the fairways.

 Pretty soon the path will take you along the edge of a small cricket ground.
 With so much ball-frolicking going on, the chances of being hit are still very slim, but once, out of the many many times I’ve done this walk, I did indeed spot a wayward golf ball zooming toward me from a distant tee shot.
 Soon after congratulating myself for some rather elegant evasive action I was narrowly missed by a hoicked six from a village cricketer, this time necessitating a more panicky manoeuvre.